sak963/Graham_Nano_Tip_Bot/README.md

 You can see/use a NANO and BANANO instance of this bot on the [official banano discord](https://chat.banano.co.in)

+# Graham (a TANGRAM Currency Tip Bot for Discord) Alpha

+Graham/TangramBot is an open source, free to use tangram bot for discord.

+I just took care of adapting it to Tangram as a hobby.

+the original developer of Graham/BananoBot++ is [bbedward](https://github.com/bbedward/Graham_Nano_Tip_Bot/)

 ## Features

 - `balance` : Display balance of your account